ms-anurag/ai_repo/README.md

 - **🧠 AI-Powered Code Analysis**: Get detailed insights and explanations about your code using Azure OpenAI
 - **📚 Learning Resources**: Receive personalized learning recommendations based on your codebase
 - **💬 Interactive AI Chat**: Ask questions about your code and get context-aware responses
+- **🔐 Automated Security Analysis**: Identify security flaws with a multi-agent system that provides categorized findings and an overall security score.
-- **🔍 File Filtering & Navigation**: Easy-to-use interface for browsing and selecting files
+- **�🔍 File Filtering & Navigation**: Easy-to-use interface for browsing and selecting files
 - **📊 Progress Tracking**: Real-time progress indicators during folder scanning

 ## Prerequisites